-A cheese grate is easy as you grate the butter and mix it with your dry ingredients.
+A cheese grater is easy as you grate the butter and mix it with your dry ingredients.
 Make sure your butter is cold or frozen and solid for easy grating.

-Start by washing the hands thoroughly with water and soap.
+Start by washing your hands thoroughly with water and soap.
 Dry them before you start working on your ingredients to prevent crumping.

-Use your finger to mix the fat and the flour and other ingredients lightly.
+Use your fingers to mix the fat and the flour and other ingredients lightly.

 Massage them until they all combine perfectly.

 However, if your hands become moistened or feel warm, wash your hands and dry them before resuming to the mixing processing.

 Your hands get warm, and this can cause the solid butter to melt and cause clumping and hinder even distribution.